equinor/versioned-object/README.md

 The assumption is that the existing data will usually be taken from some local storage or API, while the new data will be coming in from a different, not local storage.

 Example usage is in TestVersionedObject/VersionedObjectTests/TestFullTranslation

-## EdgeReifier
-Edge reification: Any reference to a different object is removed and replaced with an object that represents that relation.
-The relation-object gets the persistent IRI : <property-IRI>/subject-hash/object-hash
-The class PersistentEdge represents such reified edges, while the class EdgeReifier contains the methods for reifying edges.
-The easiest way to use edge reification is to call the method PersistentObjectData.ReifyNodeEdges

-Note that edge reification must happen before versioning if the history of edges is to be kept.

-It is technically no problemto use the versioning of objects without edge reification.
-Depending on the graph structure this might lead to changes in objects propagating along the edges in the graph, such that large parts of a graph must be updated whenever some or any objects are changed.